freand76/digsim/README.md

    * Add GUI settings for components
    * Add flip-flop factory for SR, JK, T...
 ### Model
+   * Add stack with old "states" for undo/redo functionality
    * Add unittest of all components
    * Add unittest of ports